gem/oq-engine/doc/manual/oq-manual.rst

-This example illustrates a scenario damage calculation which specifies fragility models for calculating damage to structural and nonstructural components of structures, and also specifies consequencemodel files for calculation of the corresponding losses.
+This example illustrates a scenario damage calculation which specifies fragility models for calculating damage to structural and nonstructural components of structures, and also specifies *Consequence Model* files for calculation of the corresponding losses.

 A minimal job configuration file required for running a scenario damage